 Fayette County remains one of the fastest growing counties in Georgia.
 While growth peaked in the mid to late 1980s, the county has experienced a growth rate of approximately five percent per year for the last ten years.
-This growth is attributed to Fayette County's proximity to 2020.
+This growth is attributed to Fayette County's proximity to Hartsfield International Airport and the rapid expansion of the Atlanta metropolitan area.
+This growth rate is expected to continue, with an anticipated increase of 110 percent from 2000 to 2020.